helidon-io/helidon/docs/se/config/supported-formats.md

 - Specify a directory where the git repository is already cloned, or it will be cloned.
 - Specify the git branch.

-Note that the config system will use the [HOCON parser][hocon-parser] in this example because the file type is `.conf`.
+Note that the config system will use the [HOCON parser](#using-the-hoconjson-parser) in this example because the file type is `.conf`.
 Recall that for this to work the HOCON config module must be on module-path or classpath.

-The `GitConfigSourceBuilder` supports the usual source builder properties because it extends [`AbstractConfigSourceBuilder`][abstractconfigsourcebuilder].
+The `GitConfigSourceBuilder` supports the usual source builder properties because it extends [`AbstractConfigSourceBuilder`][abstractconfigso].

 #### Monitoring for Source Changes